KhadidjaArezki/pricelee-mern-frontend/README.md

 After a user is authenticated, they can add alerts, edit and delete them.
 They can see the complete list of the alerts they created.

-The backend is hosted at [https://pricelee-mern-frontend.herokuapp.com/](https://pricelee-mern-frontend.herokuapp.com/)
+The backend repository is located at [https://github.com/KhadidjaArezki/pricelee-mern-backend]

 ## Stack

 This project uses the MERN stack:

 - Mongoose.js (MongoDB): database